cyberkni/FolgertechManuals/2020i3/README.md

 ![Remove screws](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-018-078.png)

 2\.
 Using the 2 screws removed in step 1, attach the motor to the X Carriage by screwing it to the 3D Printed Part: Extruder Carriage as pictured.
+Note: *Some have experienced that the 2 extruder mount screws do not fit well through the 3D printed X Carriage holes.
+Make sure that you don't strip the motor screw holes because it's hard to feel whether you are going through plastic, or stripping through the aluminum thread.*

 ![Attach motor](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-019-079.png)